Criss Angel Mindfreak

 Some close-up magic with coins is pretty cool as is his bird bit and standard swallowing of razor blades gag.
 Gruesome but cool.
 Other holdovers include an homage to fellow magician Lance Burton that recreates a bit he used to do in his show – a sword fight with a masked man – and put a 21st century, high tech spin on it with 3D graphics and a really cool slow-motion effect that evoked “The Matrix” where Neo dodges bullets.
-Another involved lasers in both a physics and mind-bending way that provided plenty of “oohs” and “aahs” from the audience.

-But perhaps the biggest shift in the show and in Angel himself was brought about by a personal journey he went through as his young son dealt with leukemia.
-He has always been actively involved in raising money for children’s charities but when it affected his family he turned up the dial on those efforts by incorporating it into the production.
-The classic levitation bit where he seemingly makes someone float was reimagined as a tribute to children with cancer, including video and photographs of kids he has met that have dealt with the disease.
-It’s both heartbreaking and uplifting – a celebration of life and a giant middle finger to cancer.
+And the very touching tribute to people who have dealt with cancer – his young son’s bout with leukemia is still very powerful.
+The classic levitation bit where he seemingly makes someone float was re-imagined as a tribute to children with cancer, including video and photographs of kids he has met that have dealt with the disease.
+It’s both heartbreaking and uplifting – a celebration of life and a giant middle finger to the disease.

 New (or at least I haven’t seen it) to the show is a sequence where he invites people up on stage, asks them their deepest fear, and then somehow manages to produce manifestations of those fears in front of them.
 Hint… if you get pulled up on stage, don’t say spiders or snakes.
 You won’t like how it ends.

 There’s also a fun illusion involving an audience member, a $100 bill, and a video that he supposedly filmed weeks ago that is frighteningly prescient.